ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patch/single-doc-patch-operation.markdown

 {CODE patch_command_data@Common.cs /}

 We highly recommend using scripts with parameters.
 This allows RavenDB to cache scripts and boost performance.
-Parameters can be accessed in the script through "args" object, and passed using PatchRequest's "Values" parameter.
+Parameters can be accessed in the script through the "args" object, and passed using PatchRequest's "Values" parameter.

 {CODE patch_request@Common.cs /}